Technoculture/micro-ros-zephyr-template/README.md

 $ minicom -D /dev/ttyUSB0 -b 115200 -c on
 ```

 It is sometimes usefull to use a `compile_commands.json` to get better intellisense.
 This can be done easily by runnning the following command.
+PlatformIO tab also provides an build option in their advanced section to build a compilation database.
 ```sh
 $ pio run -t compiledb
 # For building this for just one of the targets, use
 $ pio run -t compiledb -e olimex_e407
 ```

+Similary, there are other "advanced" targets made available by platformio which are useful: specifically: `Test` and `Check` (Runs static analysis)

 ## Renode Emulation
 Renode can be useful when developing systems with more complexity i.e, involving multiple nodes in a network configuration, or involving custom hardware (build on FPGAs), or custom boards requiring emulation for testability.
 Lots to explore here.